 Where do we begin with Indonesia?
 The island-hopping?
 The many moving and unusual religious festivals that take place?
 The melting pot of cultures, evident particularly in its cuisine?
 There's so much to see and do – you could spend months here and never get bored.

 It won't be the quietest month in Indonesia, as temperatures reach up to a scorching 30°C and visitors do come to many of the 17,000+ islands that make up Indonesia for a dose of glorious sun.
-But as its dry season, you've got a good chance of ideal weather on all the islands you hope.
+But as its dry season, you've got a good chance of ideal weather on all the islands.

 Bali is a classic, as is Java – the most populous island in the country, where you'll find the capital city, Jakarta.

-We'd also suggest Sumatra, and Komodo Island for a unique glimpse at the Komodo Dragon in its natural habitat (if the island has re-opened to visitors, that is).
+We'd also suggest Sumatra, and Komodo Island for a unique glimpse at the Komodo Dragon in its natural habitat.
 Finally, Nusa Tenggara (the Lesser Sunda Islands) are all good places to start.

 A sprawling, metropolitan city in the United States of America seems an obvious choice for July, right?
 There'll be fireworks galore and parades aplenty in celebration of Independence Day, which takes place annually on the fourth.